santabasnet/DevanagariSyllabifier/README.md

+#Unicode Character Tokenizer

-This work syllabifies(a kind of) Devanagari characters from the given word.
+###This work syllabifies(a kind of) Devanagari characters from the given word.